-This project is a partnership with the Canadian Rural Revitalization Foundation and funded through the Mitacs Accelerate program.
+The Evaluating Sustainable Governance for Non-Profit Organizations in Rural Canada study is funded by a partnership between the Canadian Rural Revitalization Foundation (CRRF) and the Mitacs Accelerate Program.

 There are diverse realities for Canadian rural communities.
 These complex realities range from prosperous and rapid growth in some regions, to systemic capacity challenges affected by aging population, declining public services, shifts in political influence, employment and investment.
 Rural Canada has experienced changes in government support that has altered roles in development processes.
 Keynesian economic interventions of the 1960’s-1980’s increased government presences in rural development through investment, initiatives and programs.
 However, a neoliberal shift in the 1990’s initiated a different, less involved role of government in community development, altering the landscape of rural communities and dismantling much of the institutions that once supported rural development.

 The neoliberal shifts in government restructuring led to an increasingly critical role of non-profit organizations and charities presence in rural communities.
 These organizations are integral to the social, cultural, economic and environmental fabric necessary to the resilience and revitalization of rural communities.
 However, they experience systemic organizational capacity and human capital challenges, as well as precarious funding and heavy administrative reporting burdens.
 These challenges impact the long-term sustainability of non-profit and charitable organizations and the ability to deliver their mandate.